SciCompKL/CoDiPack/documentation/tutorials/Tutorial_01_Forward_mode_AD.md

 #### Step 3: Get the directional derivative

-In the reverse AD equation, the variable \f$y\f$ describes the vector of output variables.
+In the forward AD equation, the variable \f$y\f$ describes the vector of output variables.
 During the function evaluation, CoDiPack computed the directional derivative for these variables which is the vector \f$\dot y\f$.
 For a single variable, the tangent information can be extracted with the functions [gradient](@ref codi::LhsExpressionInterface::gradient() const) and